mehutchi/force_fields/README.md

 This short code converts a .xyz input file into a Tinker .txyz file using a reference with the same atom ordering.
 (Note that Tinker files often use the .xyz extension even though they differ from traditional XYZ files, but I've found it useful to include a 't' in the extension when using both to help distinguish them)

 The .txyz file format uses the same coordinates as .xyz, except that it explicitly lists atom connectivity and requires labeling of atom types.
 Existing molecular file conversion software can easily convert .txyz to .xyz, but it is not as suited for converting in the opposite direction when using custom AMOEBA force fields with uniquely indexed atom types and classes.

+Aside from a desired .xyz file to convert, a reference .txyz file with the correct atom classes and attachments is needed.
+Atom ordering must be respected for this to work, but is not an issue if the molecules are not manipulated than re-saved.